RenatoMignone/Computer-Architecture-and-Operating-Systems/README.md

 # Computer Architectures and Operating Systems

 This repository contains materials and code for the **Computer Architectures and Operating Systems** course.
-In this course, we explore the foundational principles of computer architecture and operating systems, with an emphasis on real-time systems.
+In this course, we explore the foundational principles of computer architecture and operating systems, with an emphasis on real-time embedded systems.

 ## Course Overview